ShawnMcDev/miniVU/README.md

 miniVU is an ultra-simple view engine for single-page websites.

 Overview:
-* Easy to use: No programming knowledge required.
+* Easy to use: No JavaScript programming knowledge required.
 * Customization options
 * Tiny! ( < 6KB, minified )
 * Open-Source, MIT Licensed
-* No dependencies!
+* No dependencies
-* Plugin support in the near future™
+* Plugin support in the near future™ (e.g. support for template engines)
 * Fast!
-Performance benchmarks coming soon™

 Have a peak at miniVU in action [here](https://shawnmcdev.github.io/miniVU/demo/index.html)